ketki1296/Coding_prompt/README.md

+Two python files are created:
+1. mergeyamlfiles.py
+2. mergeyamlfiles1.py

+For mergeyamlfiles.py:
+It is a code written to run on a local machine (without configuring Travis CI).

+Documentation for various test cases is available in the document: Readme, Documentation and Test cases.pdf

 As an input from the user, the whole path to the file that has to be worked on has to be given as an Input.

 There have been 3 cases mentioned in the problem statement, the output will be according to them.